 Are you facing violent crime charges in Virginia?
 Call Airington Law today at (804) 294-2719 or contact us online to schedule a meeting with our violent crimes lawyer in Richmond!
 Spanish services available.

 One type of violent crime we defend Richmond County clients against is murder, a corruption of homicide that occurs when a person knowingly and purposefully kills another person or causes such substantial bodily harm that they die due to the injuries inflicted.
 There are several categories of murder in Virginia, particularly:

 - Capital Murder – murder-for-hire, murder of law enforcement, murder by a prisoner, serial murder, drug-related murder, murder of a child

 - First Degree Murder – killing another by poison, lying in wait, imprisonment, starving, or by any willful, deliberate, and premeditated killing or in the commission of, or attempt to commit, arson, rape (below), forcible sodomy, object sexual penetration, robbery, burglary, or abduction

-Capital murders are punishable by the death penalty; first degree murder is punishable by 20 years to life imprisonment, as well as up to $100,000 in fines; and second degree murder is punishable by 5-40 years in prison.
+Capital murders are punishable by the death penalty; first-degree murder is punishable by 20 years to life imprisonment and up to $100,000 in fines; and second-degree murder is punishable by 5-40 years in prison.

 There are several defenses our attorneys could pursue on your behalf.
 Your situation might warrant a claim of self-defense, or you may have been falsely accused due to mistaken identity.
 We will evaluate the circumstances of your case to build the most rigorous defense.